docker-solr/docker-solr/README.md

   docker run -d -P -e SOLR_HEAP=800m docker-solr/docker-solr:6.3.0

 This works for Solr versions newer than 6.3.0.
-Older versions had some hardcoded defaults in `solr.in.sh`.
+Older versions had some hardcoded defaults in `solr.in.sh`;
-See `docs/set-heap.sh` for how to modify that configuration.
+see `docs/set-heap.sh` for how to modify that configuration.

 ## Custom SOLR_HOME